alexanderthebadatcoding/LED-python-code/readme.md

 # Example Python Scripts for Raspberry Pi with the LED-Matrix

+Trying to learn python and better understand how to use the pi Matrix.
+Based partially on [mikemountain/nfl-led-scoreboard](https://github.com/alexanderthebadatcoding/nfl-led-score/tree/master)

+*some Chat-GPT code*

 ## Installation

 This project relies on standard Python libraries, and you don't need to install any external dependencies.
 The `time` module, which is used for time-related operations, is included in the Python standard library, so there's no need to install it separately.